ANSANJAY/Mutex-and-Deadlock/13_Deadlock.md

 ### Overview 🌐

-This video provides an in-depth look at deadlocks in thread synchronization, a situation where all participating threads are blocked indefinitely, unable to make any progress.
+This note provides an in-depth look at deadlocks in thread synchronization, a situation where all participating threads are blocked indefinitely, unable to make any progress.
 Once a deadlock occurs, the only way out is to terminate and restart the program.

 ### Key Terminology 📚